Chart Color Schemes

 Population growth drivers in Marden are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of November 2025, the estimated population for the Marden statistical area (Lv2) is around 2,900.
-This figure represents an increase of 255 people since the 2021 Census, which reported a population of 2,645.
-The latest resident population estimate by AreaSearch, based on examination of the ABS's ERP data release from June 2024 and additional validated new addresses, is 2,806.
-This results in a population density ratio of 2,735 persons per square kilometer for the Marden (SA2), placing it in the upper quartile relative to national locations assessed by AreaSearch.
-The area's population growth of 9.6% since the 2021 Census exceeded both the state average of 8.7% and the metropolitan area, making it a growth leader in the region.
-Overseas migration contributed approximately 92.0% of overall population gains during recent periods for the Marden (SA2).
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Marden's population is estimated at around 2,901 as of February 2026.
+This reflects an increase of 256 people (9.7%) since the 2021 Census, which reported a population of 2,645 people.
+The change is inferred from the resident population of 2,806 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 18 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,736 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Marden's 9.7% growth since the 2021 census exceeded the state (9.0%), along with the Greater Adelaide, marking it as a growth leader in the region.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 92.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and for areas not covered by this data or years post-2032, it uses the SA State Government's Regional/LGA projections by age category released in 2023 based on 2021 data with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-According to these projections, the Marden (SA2) is expected to increase by 303 persons to reach around 3,203 by 2041, reflecting an overall increase of 6.7% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Anticipating future population dynamics, a population increase just below the median of statistical areas analysed by AreaSearch is expected, with the suburb expected to increase by 308 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 6.8% in total over the 17 years.

 Frequently Asked Questions - Population